Adenocarcinoma in situ, minimally invasive adenocarcinoma and invasive adenocarcinoma of lung

 Persistent consolidation for weeks despite appropriate antimicrobial therapy should raise the suspicion of a neoplastic process.
 CT or guided biopsy may be planned in such cases.

-MIA: ≤3 cm, describes small solitary adenocarcinomas with either pure lepidic growth or predominant lepidic growth with ≤5 mm of stromal invasion.
+Minimally invasive adenocarcinoma: ≤3 cm, describes small solitary adenocarcinomas with either pure lepidic growth or predominant lepidic growth with ≤5 mm of stromal invasion.

 Three pathological subtypes are recognised 3: